wikier/apache-marmotta-tutorial-iswc2014/ldp/README.md

 * **LDPR**, default for LDP-NR, creates a special resource which *does not* accept POST requests to create new resources.

-The first comment was created with the **LDPR Interaction Model** so POSTing there will cause an error:
+The comments were created with the **LDPR Interaction Model** so POSTing there will cause an error:

     curl -iX POST -H "Content-Type: text/turtle" \
         --data @data/comment2.ttl \